dotnet/linker/docs/design/feature-attribute-semantics.md

 Capabilities will often have associated attributes and/or feature switches.
 For example, `RequiresDynamicCodeAttribute` is used to annotate code which requires support for running dynamic code, and `RuntimeFeature.IsDynamicCodeSupported` can be used to check for this support and guard access to annotated code.
 We also have many feature switches for features which depend on the availablility of so-called unreferenced code (that is, code which may be removed by trimming), which is attributed with `RequiresUnreferencedCodeAttribute`.

 Feature switch settings may also be determined by explicit configuration (in addition to the choice of target platform or deployment model).
-For example, the `System.Globalization.Invariant` feature switch can be used disable support for culture-specific globalization behavior.
+For example, the `System.Globalization.Invariant` feature switch can be used to disable support for culture-specific globalization behavior.

 This design takes the view that "features" and "capabilities" are essentially the same concept.
 We use the terminology "features" for these attribute semantics, because it seems to have slightly more general usage.
 "Features" as used today often includes runtime features which don't have feature switches or attributes, whereas "capabilities" is most often used to refer to capabilities of the platform or deployment model and do usually come with feature switches.